The Hodges Foundation

 Activities and Projects

 Philosophical orientation cannot and should not only be studied, but it must also prove itself in practice.
-Therefore, the HFPO will pursue a variety of projects, some academic in nature, many intended for the general public.
+Therefore, the FPO will pursue a variety of projects, some academic in nature, many intended for the general public.
 The planned projects will continuously be developed and expanded.

 PhD Dissertation Fellowships